 - CNN reported that Mueller visited FBI headquarters, and was briefed on the contents of Comey’s Trump memos.

-- WAPO reported Trump asked intel chiefs Coats and Rogers to publicly say there was no collusion between Russia and Trump in the 2016 election.
+- WAPO reported Trump asked intel chiefs Daniel Coats and Michael Rogers to publicly say there was no collusion between Russia and Trump in the 2016 election.
 The goal was to “muddy the waters” about the FBI probe.

 - Like Comey, Rogers was concerned about his conversations with Trump, and kept contemporaneous notes.